 \subsection{Datasets}

-As shown in Fig.~\ref{dataset} (\textit{top-row}), we developed a simulation environment in Gazebo to record a large synthetic object dataset.
-Towards this goal, we considered $90$ simulated household objects, imported from different resources (e.g., the YCB dataset~\cite{Relate15}, Gazebo repository, and etc).
-It should be noted that this is a very challenging dataset for object recognition tasks since we include both basic-level (i.e., objects that are not similar to each other such as \textit{apple} vs. \textit{book}) and fine-grained (the object that are very similar together \textit{spoon} vs. \textit{fork}) object categories.
-Furthermore, there are several objects with the same geometry, but different textures, and vice versa.
-In order to extract partially visible point clouds of an object, we move the object along a rose trajectory in front of the camera and record $300$ views of the object (Fig.~\ref{dataset} - \textit{lower-row}).
-The obtained $27000$ partial views are then organized into $90$ object categories\footnote{\href{https://tinyurl.com/2at844tt}{GitHub repository: https://tinyurl.com/2at844tt}}.
+As shown in Fig.~\ref{dataset} (\textit{top-row}), we developed a simulation environment in Gazebo to record a large synthetic household object dataset.
+Towards this goal, we considered $90$ simulated household objects, imported from different resources (e.g., the YCB dataset~\cite{Relate15}, Gazebo repository, etc.).
+It should be noted that this is a very challenging dataset for object recognition tasks since we include both basic-level (i.e., objects that are not similar to each other such as \textit{apple} vs. \textit{book}) and fine-grained (the object that ~{is} very similar together \textit{spoon} vs. \textit{fork}) object categories.
+Furthermore, there are several objects with the same geometry, but different textures, and vice versa. {To capture partially visible point clouds of an object at various scales, we employ a method where the object is moved along a rose trajectory in front of the camera.
+We record $300$ views for each object, as illustrated in Fig.~\ref{dataset} (lower row).
+This process enables the acquisition of diverse views of the object in different scales and orientations.} The obtained $27000$ partial views are then organized into $90$ object categories\footnote{\href{https://tinyurl.com/2at844tt}{GitHub repository: https://tinyurl.com/2at844tt}}.

-The synthetic object dataset is used not only to select the optimal parameters for the proposed method, but also to assess the performance of other state-of-the-art approaches and comparison purposes.
+The synthetic household object dataset is used not only to select the optimal parameters for the proposed method, but also to assess the performance of other state-of-the-art approaches and comparison purposes.
 Furthermore, we used two real object datasets.
-In particular, we used one large-scale and one small-scale real object datasets, including Washington RGB-D object dataset~\cite{Result02} and Restaurant object dataset~\cite{Result16}.
-The former one contains $250000$ views from $300$ common household objects, organized into $51$ categories, whereas the later has only $350$ views of objects that are categorized into $10$ categories with significant intra-class variations.
+In particular, we used one large-scale and one small-scale real object ~{dataset}, including the Washington RGB-D object dataset~\cite{Result02} and the Restaurant object dataset~\cite{Result07}.
+The former one contains $250000$ views from $300$ common household objects, organized into $51$ categories, whereas the ~{latter} has only $350$ views of objects that are categorized into $10$ categories with significant intra-class variations.
 This makes it a good choice for conducting extensive set of offline experiments.